top of page

 Financial Opportunity Center ®

-Financial Opportunity center provides career and financial coaching for people looking to build effective money habits.
+Financial Opportunity Center® provides career and financial coaching for people looking to build effective money habits.
 Financial coaches work with individuals to assess public benefits, plan and achieve career goals and plan for financial goals.
 The rocket wealth program provides savings incentives for qualified clients.
-If you are ready to take a deep dive in to your financials, the Financial Opportunity Center may be the place for you.
+If you are ready to take a deep dive in to your financials, the Financial Opportunity Center® may be the place for you.

-Workforce Devlopment
+Workforce Development

 Connect to jobs and trainings.
-May Dugan Center offers career exploration, soft skills trainings, assistance finding a job, and connection workforce development trainings in high demand jobs in IT, Manufacturing, and Health Care.
+May Dugan Center offers career exploration, soft skills trainings, assistance finding a job, and connection workforce development trainings in high demand jobs in IT, Manufacturing, and Health Care. â€‹

 HOW TO ACCESS SERVICES

-For more information, please visit our main Intake page
+Please visit our main Intake page

 PROGRAM STAFF

-Sarah Edelman, M.Ed., Director of Education
+Sarah Edelman, M.Ed, Director of Education and Workforce Services

-Robert Bivins, M.Ed., Classroom Instructor
+Robert Bivins, M. Ed, Adult Education Instructor

 PROGRAM IMPACT